Are the cities of South Africa water scarce?

 Water scarcity is defined as a ratio = Human consumption divided by available supply.

-In short more people and less available water supply will mean that it's a scarce commodity.
+In short more people and less available water supply will mean that it's becoming a scarce commodity.

 Economic water scarcity

 An example from the Midlands of South Africa will illustrate this point.
 In 2023 the authorities literally increased the price by 50%.
-Though plenty of water is available many have stopped growing their food in the dry season.
+Though plenty of water is available many have been compelled to stop growing their food in the dry season; only the wealthy can afford to plant nutritious vegetables and fruit.

 The knock-on effect it that the price of fruit and vegetables has risen substantially; hunger and malnutrition too.
 Permanent stunting of small children affects over one quarter of the population.